Shinra Myōjin: Worship

-Up to the fifteenth century, members of the Ōtomo clan were the only people maintaining the shrine of Shinra Myōjin, and Shinra Myōjin ki (新羅明神記) credits them with the continuous transmission of his secret rites.
-However, from the eleventh century onward their power declined, and the Seiwa Genji (清和源氏) branch of the Minamoto clan came to be associated with the Jimon tradition of Tendai as well.
-Shinra Myōjin came to be regarded as their tutelary deity following the Former Nine Years' War, within Minamoto no Yoriyoshi’s lifetime (988-1075).
-Reportedly he swore that if victorious from this conflict, he would dedicate one of his sons to Onjō-ji.
-Subsequently the shrine of Shinra Myōjin served as the site of the coming of age ceremony of Minamoto no Yoshimitsu, his third son.
-As a result the sobriquet Shinra Saburō (新羅三郎) was often used to refer to him.
+Up to the 15th century, members of the Ōtomo clan were the only people maintaining the shrine of Shinra Myōjin, and Shinra Myōjin ki (新羅明神記) credits them with the continuous transmission of his secret rites.
+However, from the 11th century onward, their power declined, and the Seiwa Genji (清和源氏) branch of the Minamoto clan came to be associated with the Jimon tradition of Tendai as well.
+Shinra Myōjin came to be regarded as their tutelary deity following the Former Nine Years' War within Minamoto no Yoriyoshi's lifetime (988-1075).
+Reportedly, he swore that if victorious in this conflict, he would dedicate one of his sons to Onjō-ji.
+Subsequently, the shrine of Shinra Myōjin served as the site of the coming of age ceremony of Minamoto no Yoshimitsu, his third son.
+As a result, the sobriquet Shinra Saburō (新羅三郎) was often used to refer to him.
 Thanks to the influence of their family, the worship of Shinra Myōjin spread outside Ōmi, as far as Hokkaido.
 A further factor which made it possible to introduce him to new areas was the involvement of the Jimon tradition in the Kumano pilgrimages.
 Due to being transmitted through this route, he came to be incorporated into the practices of various religious groups in the Kii Peninsula, including pilgrims from the imperial court, Shugendō practitioners, and others.